Anboias/ProiectWeb/README.md

-brew install node

-Open terminal and go to the preferred location

-* Run the following command:
-npx create-react-app proiectWeb

-* Go to /proiectWeb
-* Copy all files from https://github.com/Anboias/ProiectWeb or from the proiectWeb.zip archive to the newly created /proiectWeb folder (Overwrite)
+1. CREATE PROJECT

 * Run the following commands:
-npm install --save json-server json-server --watch infojudete.json
+brew install node (only if necessary - for npm and npx) npx create-react-app proiectweb npm install --save json-server

+* Copy all files from the arhive proiectWebCodSursa.zip to the newly created /proiectweb folder (Overwrite)

-* Modify package.json:
+2. MODIFY package.json:

 * Add the following two lines under `scripts`:
 "json-server": "json-server --watch infojudete.json --port 5000",
-"dev": "concurrently \"npm start\" \"npm run json-server\"" *Add the following line under `devDependencies`:
+"dev": "concurrently \"npm start\" \"npm run json-server\""

+* Add the following lines as the last element in the json(at the same level as `scripts`):
 "proxy": "http://localhost:5000"

-Execute with:
+3. RUN PROGRAM

 npm run dev